fosslight/fosslight-guide-en/scanner/4_binary.md

 Download the executable file suitable for the OS. : [https://github.com/fosslight/fosslight_binary_scanner/releases]()
 ### Method 2.
 Install fosslight_binary based on Python environment.
 It can be installed using pip3.
+0. (Only for windows) Install Microsoft Build Tools from https://visualstudio.microsoft.com/en/vs/older-downloads/ > Redistributables packages and Build Tools.
 1. [python 3.7 + virtualenv](etc/guide_virtualenv.md) environment setting.
 2. Install the Python package fosslight_binary.
 ```